bitfocus/companion-module-generic-swp08/HELP.md

 - **Destination_?** a label for each destination as defined in the router

 ## Version 1.0.0

-First Release
+- First Release

 ## Version 1.0.1

-Reworked levels to be more flexible
+- Reworked levels to be more flexible
-Added Route Source name action
+- Added Route Source name action
-Added Toggle Level action
+- Added Toggle Level action
+- Added Variables for source and destination labels
+- Added option to enable levels on clear
+- Added feedback Selected Level and Destination